-Though many States provide BIG subawards to private marinas, local municipalities, other State agencies, or other non-State entities, it is the State's decision if they want to utilize this approach to meet their public recreational boating needs.
-There may be a separate application process for potential subrecipients managed by the State agency responsible for administering BIG Tier 1 - State grants.
+Though many States provide BIG subaward to private marinas, local municipalities, other State agencies, or other non-State entities, it is the State's decision if they want to utilize this approach to meet their boating needs.
+There may be a separate application process for potential subrecipients managed by your State agency responsible for administering BIG Tier 2 - National grants.
 Parties interested in being a subrecipient must contact the appropriate State agency representative for detailed information on possible eligibility and application instructions.
-If you are not directly eligible for BIG funds but are interested in receiving a subaward from your eligible State agency, please contact WSFR (see Section IX, Agency Contacts) for your State agency contact, who may be able to provide information about your State-level application procedure and applicable deadline.
+If you are not directly eligible for BIG funds but are interested in receiving an award from your eligible State agency, please contact WSFR (see Section IX, Agency Contacts) for your State agency contact, who may be able to provide information about your State-level application procedure and applicable deadline.